MooersLab/modular-annotated-bibliography-biblatex-latex/README.md

 ## Drag-and-Drop install instructions for Overleaf.com

 This is the fastest way to explore the features of this template.
-The files in *Overleaf-Modular-Annotated-Bibliography-BibLaTeX-Overleaf.zip* have been configured for running on Overleaf.
+The files in *overleaf-biblatex-drag-n-drop.zip* have been configured for running on Overleaf.

-1. Download the zip` file: `Modular-Annotated-Bibliography-BibLaTeX-Overleaf.zip`.
+1. Download the zip` file: `overleaf-biblatex-drag-n-drop.zip`.
 2. Upload this zip file into a new project on Overleaf.

 The file `mabib0573.tex will compile automatically to a PDF.
-The compile job should be free of warnings.
+The compile job will finish with one warning of no consequence.